pwjazz/sqins/README.md

 FROM (db.i INNER_JOIN db.li ON db.i.id = db.li.invoice_id))
 ```

-As you'll see later, you can actually write queries that are completely strings.
+As you'll see later, you can actually write queries that are pure strings.
 Of course, the more strings you use,
-the less type safety you have.
-EXPR and VEXPR are nice because they allow you to keep as much of the query typesafe
+the less type safety you get.
+EXPR and VEXPR are useful because they allow you to keep as much of your query type-safe
 as possible, while allowing you to take advantage of special database features where you need.

-WARNING - using EXPR, VEXPR and full SQL queries introduces the possibility of SQL-injection.
+WARNING - using EXPR, VEXPR and pure SQL queries introduces the possibility of SQL-injection.
 Be careful!

 #### Functions